kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

 We'll use `ssh` to publish our blog to our remote server on the internet.
 In order to do this, we need to create secure keys so that the computers can trust each other. `ssh` can be daunting but just follow along and it doesn't have to be.

+\* Another Disclaimer: the first s in `ssh` stands for secure, so security is very important when you're dealing with `ssh` otherwise it sort of defeats the purpose.
+Below, I'm recommending you don't use a passphrase just because it's easier to setup and use, but please do [read more about ssh](http://jimmyg.org/blog/2008/beginners-guide-to-ssh-keys-with-ssh2.html) and be conscious of security issues.
+And no, you can't sue me if your computer gets hacked.

 ## Create SSH keys
 We're going to create those keys on your computer.
 Let's go back to our friend the Terminal.